mei-li/github-workshop/README.md

 - If you have not added (we call it "staged") or commited a change yet `git checkout <filename>` removes all of the local changes on the file.
 Be careful with this one, you might easily lose relevant work
 - If you have already added but not yet commited a change `git reset HEAD <filename>`

+For changes that have already been commited:

-- `git commit --amend -m "your new commit message"` lets you add some changes to your previous commit
+- `git commit --amend -m "your new commit message"` lets you add some changes to your previous commit (use on private branches only)
 - `git revert <commitID>` lets you undo a specific commit as an additional commit.
-This is a very safe option but may not always the right one.
+This is a very safe option also if you shared a branch already
-- `git reset <commitID>` reset your repository back to the status of a specific commit. all changes afterwards will be lost
+- `git reset --soft <commitID>` there is also a `--hard` flag but don't use it unless you know exactly what you are doing

 ### Rewriting history